w3c/encrypted-media/security-privacy-questionnaire.md

 ## 2.2 Do features in your specification expose the minimum amount of information necessary to implement the intended functionality?

 **Handling hardware context reset:** Yes.
-It only expose an enum summarizing the reason.
+It only exposes an enum summarizing the reason.

 **Querying encryption scheme support:** TODO